|

 Mai Khao Beach

-The easiest place to access the beach is at the far northern end.
+The easiest place to access Mai Khao Beach is at the far northern end.
 Here Thepkrasattri Road meets the west coast just before reaching Sarasin Bridge.
 There is a line of rustic restaurants on the beach serving good Thai food.
 The pace of life here is slow.
 It is a nice place to relax and take in the beautiful scenery.
 This is the point where Mai Khao Beach is considered to meet Sai Kaew Beach although there is no physical boundary between the two.

 On the other side of the road is the nature education center.
 Behind it is a nature trail that meanders through the mangrove forest.
 If you really take your time it will take an hour to walk around.